CharlesTaylor7/socket-io-client/README.md

 - clone repo
 - init submodules
 - run `yarn` to install node dependencies
+- run `./scripts/shell.sh` this step will take a while the first time.

 ## Running the dev server
 - open a WSL terminal.
 Run `./scripts/shell.sh`.
 Then inside the virtual reflex shell, run `./scripts/watch-hs.sh`